hjdhjd/homebridge-myq/README.md

 - <A NAME="obstruction-status"></A>Obstruction detection in myQ is more nuanced than one might think at first glance.
 When myQ detects an obstruction, that obstruction is only visible in the API for a *very* small amount of time, typically no more than a few seconds.
 This presents a user experience problem - if you remain completely faithful to the myQ API and only show the user the obstruction for the very short amount of time that it actually occurs, the user might never notice it because the alert is not visible for more than a few seconds.
 Instead, the design decision I've chosen to make is to ensure that any detected obstruction is alerted in HomeKit for 30 seconds from the last time myQ detected that obstruction.
 This ensures that the user has a reasonable chance of noticing there was an obstruction at some point in the very recent past, without having to have the user stare at the Home app constantly to happen to catch an ephemeral state.

-- <A NAME="battery-status"></A>If your myQ device has support for battery status, `homebridge-myq2` will automatically detect and add support for it in HomeKit.
+- <A NAME="battery-status"></A>If your myQ device has support for battery status, `homebridge-myq` will automatically detect and add support for it in HomeKit.
 However, you **will** see a warning message in the [Homebridge](https://homebridge.io) logs along the lines of:
     ```
     HAP Warning: Characteristic 00000079-0000-1000-8000-0026BB765291 not in required or optional characteristics for service 00000041-0000-1000-8000-0026BB765291.
 Adding anyway.
     ```